HectorRamosJunior/Data-Challenge/README.md

 Part 2:

-Scrape a sample site to output company listing data in json.
+Scape a sample site for each company's page, then store each company's data into a json file collectively